nikasakandelidze/aws-journey/lambda/aws-lambda.md

 ![lambda in vpc](./lambda-vpc.png)

 Its important to remember that to create ENI-s in a vpc-s subnet aws lambda must have according roles permitting these stuff.

+## Concurrency
+AWS lambda functions' concurrency is the number of instances that serve requests at a given time.
+When requests come in faster than your function can scale, or when your function is at maximum concurrency, additional requests fail with a throttling error (429 status code).